claygiffin/100-coaches-site/src/pages/coaches/index.md

     tags:
       - Executive Coach
       - Non-Profit
+  - bio: "Erica Dhawan is the world’s leading authority on Connectional Intelligence and the Founder & CEO of Cotential.\r\n\n\rThrough speaking, training and consulting, she teaches business leaders innovative strategies that increase value for clients, deliver results and ensure competitiveness. \r\n\n\rShe is the co-author of the bestselling book Get Big Things Done: The Power of Connectional Intelligence.
+Erica was named by Thinkers50 as “The Oprah of Management Ideas” and featured as one of the emerging management thinkers most likely to shape the future of business.
+She hosts the award winning podcast Masters of Leadership.\r\n\n\rErica speaks on global stages ranging from the World Economic Forum at Davos to companies such as Fedex, Pepsico, and McGraw Hill Financial.
+Erica writes for Harvard Business Review, Forbes, Fast Company and the Huffington Post.\r\n\n\rErica also serves as a board member to Lufthansa Innovation Hub.
+Previously, she worked at Lehman Brothers and Barclays Capital.
+She has a MPA from Harvard University, a MBA from MIT Sloan, and a BS in Economics from The Wharton School.
+Learn more at ericadhawan.com and cotentialgroup.com"
+    coachName: Erica Dhawan
+    jobTitle: World's Foremost Expert on Connectional Intelligence
+    links:
+      facebook: ericadhawan
+      linkedin: ericadhawan
+      twitter: edhawan
+      website: ericadhawan.com/blog
+    photo: /uploads/erica_dhawan.jpg
+    tags:
+      - Author
+      - Consultant
+      - Entrepreneur
+      - Speaker
+      - Thinker
   - bio: "Carol Kauffman Founder of the Institute of Coaching and on the faculty of Harvard Medical School.\r\n\n\rCarol is a leadership coach with over 20 years experience helping leaders raise the bar on their performance and managing their success.
 She is most interested in high stakes coaching where managing leadership impact is crucial and it is necessary to intervene quickly.
 She has focused on these issues with young high potential leaders to the CEO/Chairs of the Board at Fortune 50 companies.\r\n\n\rShe is a leader herself: An Assistant Professor at Harvard Medical School she founded the Institute of Coaching, a community of 18,000, launched the Coaching in Leadership and Healthcare Conference at Harvard, The Institute of Coaching Leadership Forum and has chaired numerous conference.
 In addition she was Founding Editor in Chief of the first journal in Coaching with a major publishing house.
 In 2009 her work and entrepreneurial spirit were commemorated with a $2,000,000 gift to begin the Institute of Coaching.\r\n\n\rDr.
 Kauffman has extensive coaching experience with over 40,000 hours of client contact.
 She works with multi-national organizations either in the C-Suite or in tandem with large-scale leadership development programs.
 A sampling of recent clients includes: Ahold, Astra Zeneca, BCG, BUPA, Bombardier, BCG, Harvard Medical School, Hospital Corporation of America, Lloyds, Linklaters, McKinsey, Norton Rose, Owens-Illinois, Tubelines, State Street Bank, Unilever, Vanderbilt University and Wellington."
     coachName: Carol Kauffman
     jobTitle: 'President: Coaching Psych; Harvard Faculty, Founder, Institute of Coaching'